 MOSQUITO TRAP TESTS POSITIVE FOR WEST NILE VIRUS IN GRANGER

 The positive sample was taken from a trap site near N. Colorado St..
-The last date a positive sample was collected was August 17, 2021.
-Truck-mounted spraying occurred in Granger on the evening of August 22, 2021.
+The last date a positive sample was collected was August 3, 2021.

-This is the sixth reported West Nile virus positive trap of the 2021 season in Williamson County, and the fifth time this trap has tested positive this year.
+This is the fifth reported West Nile virus positive trap of the 2021 season in Williamson County, and the fourth time this trap has tested positive this year.